mscook/SeqFindR/README.rst

 Fine grain configuration
 ------------------------

-SeqFindR can read a configuartion file.
-At the moment you can only redefine the category colors (suppose you want to use a set of fixed colors instead of the deault randomly generated).
+SeqFindR can read a configuration file.
+At the moment you can only redefine the category colors (suppose you want to use a set of fixed colors instead of the default randomly generated).
 The configuration file is expected to expand in the future.

 To define category colors::